Hühnerfrikassee is the German take on chicken fricassee. This delicious one-pot meal is full of flavor and one of my family's favorites.

 - 2 egg yolks

-- In the meantime, clean and cut all vegetables into bite size pieces.
+- In the meantime, clean and cut all vegetables into bite-size pieces.

-- Sprinkle with capers and serve with rice.
+- Sprinkle with capers and serve immediately.